-The Pax Ellevate Global Women’s Index Fund is the successor to the Pax World Global Women’s Equality Fund, which wouldn’t exist but for the pioneering work of Linda Pei, who passed away in 2007.
+The Pax Ellevate Global Women’s Leadership Fund is the successor to the Pax World Global Women’s Equality Fund, which wouldn’t exist but for the pioneering work of Linda Pei, who passed away in 2007.
 It was Linda who envisioned and launched the Women’s Equity Fund in 1993, later purchased by Pax World, and it was Linda who first understood – some 21 years ago – that ordinary investors could advance the social and economic status of women by investing in companies that promote gender equality in the workplace.

 Linda was also one of the first people to understand and articulate the financial case for gender equality.
 “My conviction,” she said, “is that when companies treat women equitably, those companies are likely to exhibit superior long term profitability.
 Why is this the case?
 Because companies that embrace diversity have a much wider range of talent to choose from.”